top of page

 Athletes of the Year are chosen based on athletic excellence and exemplary sportsmanship.
 The first athlete of the year was Helen Thomas, who excelled in trap shooting.

-The title of AAUD was changed to the American Athletic Association of the Deaf (AAAD).
+The AAUD was renamed the American Athletic Association of the Deaf (AAAD).

 The AAAD hosted the Summer Deaflympics in Washington DC; it was the first time the Games was ever sited outside of Europe.
 27 nations sent a total of 687 athletes to compete in 9 different sports.
 159 athletes wore the stars and stripes.